Bill Wood

 Synopsis: After his students are killed by a one-armed boxer, a vengeful and blind kung fu expert travels to a village where a martial arts contest is being held and vows to behead his nemesis.

 Guillotine sits high atop my non-Shaw kung fu list, not because it's the best of the lot (there are technically better films on this list), but because it's Jimmy Wang Yu at his most absurdly creative and just a load of fun in general.
-Evil ninjas, arrogant Thai kickboxers and impossibly long-limbed yoga masters abound, all waiting to do mortal damage to our limb-deprived hero.
+Evil ronin, arrogant Thai kickboxers and impossibly long-limbed yoga masters abound, all waiting to do mortal damage to our limb-deprived hero.

 The One-Armed Boxer (1972)